Frequently Asked Questions

 Where and when do I pick up my share?

-Pickup is every Thursday from 12pm to 6pm at our farm stand at 244 School St, Winchendon, MA.
-A Boston pickup location is also available.
+Pickup is every Thursday from 12pm to 6pm at The Farm Stand at 244 School St, Winchendon, MA.
+A Boston pickup location is also available at 1441 Tremont Street, Boston, MA.

 Events & Volunteering